adamsilver/fdpb/09-a-file-upload-form.md

 ## A drag and drop enhancement

 As noted earlier, file inputs let users drag and drop files onto the control.
 The problem is that it's not immediately obvious this functionality exists and the hit area is relatively small, making it especially hard to use for motor-impaired users.

-Creating our own drag and drop enhancement lets us solve these problems.
+Creating our own implementation lets us solve these issues.

 ### How it might look